winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding in the curried form

-Using the standard type equivalence identities shown in the previous section, we can rewrite the type `ListInt` in a form more convenient for practical applications.
+Using the standard type   identities shown in the previous section, we can rewrite the type `ListInt` in a form more convenient for practical applications.

 The first type equivalence is that a function from a union type is equivalent to a product of functions.
-So, the type `F r → r`, written in full as:
+So, the type `ListIntF r → r`, written in full as:

 `< Nil | Cons : { head : Integer, tail : r } > → r`